North Carolina Central University

 Seed Round in 2016

-Center for Resource Solutions (CRS) is a nonprofit organization dedicated to advancing sustainable energy through the development of policy and market solutions.
-Based in San Francisco, California, CRS operates both national and international programs that promote the supply and use of renewable energy resources, including wind, solar, biomass, geothermal, and low-impact hydroelectric power.
-The organization designs policies, identifies best practices, and creates implementation tools aimed at enhancing renewable energy generation for various stakeholders, including companies and individuals in both voluntary and regulated markets.
-Key initiatives include the Green-e certification program for renewable energy and carbon offsets, as well as campaigns like Buy Clean Energy 2010, which encourages the transition to renewable electricity in the U.S. Additionally, CRS provides technical support services such as strategic planning and economic studies to state energy offices, utilities, and private sector entities.
-Established in 1997, CRS plays a crucial role in addressing climate change and fostering sustainable growth in energy markets worldwide.
+Center for Resource Solutions is a nonprofit organization dedicated to advancing sustainable energy through the development of policy and market solutions.
+Based in San Francisco, California, the organization focuses on increasing the supply and utilization of renewable energy resources, including wind, solar, biomass, geothermal, and low-impact hydroelectric power.
+It designs policies, identifies best practices, and creates implementation tools aimed at promoting renewable energy generation in both voluntary and regulated markets.
+The organization operates various programs, such as the Buy Clean Energy campaign, which encourages the switch to renewable electricity, and the China Sustainable Energy Program, which collaborates with Chinese policymakers to implement clean energy policies.
+Additionally, Center for Resource Solutions offers certification and verification services for renewable energy and greenhouse gas mitigation products through its Green-e programs.
+The organization also provides technical support services, including strategic planning and resource studies, to energy offices, utilities, regulatory agencies, and private sector companies.
+Founded in 1997, Center for Resource Solutions is committed to fostering sustainable growth in energy markets at both national and international levels.

 DFKI